GRTLCollaboration/GRChombo/README.md

 have sent this to you in advance, so you should have all of the steps set up prior to the tutorial.

-Second, we need you to download Paraview v5.6.0 onto your local machine i.e. the laptop/desktop you are using to access fawcett.
+Second, we need you to download Paraview v5.6.0 (note that is important that you download this specific version and not a different one) onto your local machine i.e. the laptop/desktop you are using to access fawcett.
 This can be done [here](https://www.paraview.org/download/).
 Again, we will have asked you to do this in advance.